Police release driver in fatal Ottawa bus crash without charges

 OC Transpo has issued notices saying detours are in effect for the Dominion and Westboro transit stations.
 Road closures remain in place near the scene of the collision and police are asking the public to avoid the area.

+Ottawa Hospital initially admitted seven patients in critical condition and nine patients in stable condition, across both campuses.
+The hospital says there is now one patient in critical condition, six patients in serious condition and four patients in stable condition.

+Queensway Carleton Hospital reported receiving one patient by ambulance and a few walk-in patients Friday evening.

-During a press conference Friday, neither Police Chief Charles Bordeleau nor Ottawa Mayor Jim Watson would speculate on why the bus had left the road.
+During a press conference Friday, neither Bordeleau nor Ottawa Mayor Jim Watson would speculate on why the bus had left the road.
+Despite mid-afternoon temperatures of about minus-15, it hadn not snowed in Ottawa Friday and the busway is the top priority for the city’s snowplows, salters and sanders.

 “Our (city) community has been rocked today.
 I know all those impacted by this tragedy will be surrounded and supported by many,” Bordeleau wrote in a tweet published late Friday evening.